 - Explore alternative panel molding.
 Chair-rail molding is installed horizontally around mid-height on the walls, and it can also be used to hide speaker cables.
 Orac Decor offers a variety of what it calls panel molding styles with hollow channels.

 - Hide speaker cables and wires in the wall.
 For the ultimate in cable invisibility, you can route speaker and other cables inside the walls of the room.
 You can even mount wall plates with terminals for various types of connections next to speakers and other equipment.
 Of course, this requires the most work, and unless you're a serious DIYer, it's often best to hire a professional installer to do it.

 - Go Wireless (when possible).
 You can avoid some cables altogether by going wireless.
 SVS offers the SoundPath Wireless Audio Adaptor that sends uncompressed 48/16 audio wirelessly from a source device to a powered subwoofer or pair of powered speakers.
 The SoundPath Wireless Audio Adaptor includes a transmitter that connects to a line-level audio output on an AVR or other source device and a receiver that connects to the audio input of a subwoofer or pair of powered speakers, eliminating the cable altogether.

-As you can see, there are many ways to hide the speaker cables that are a necessary evil of all audio systems.
+As you can see, there are many ways to hide the speaker cables that are a necessary evil of all surround sound systems.
 Some are easy and inexpensive, while others are difficult and costly.
 But in the end, you will be rewarded with a neat and tidy room that allows you to focus on what's important—awesome sound!